Cutting Edge TBI Assessment Technology: How to Prove Your Traumatic Brain Injury

 It used to be quite difficult.
 The usual defense argument was that most brain injuries resolve within 6 weeks, so any lasting damage could not have been the defendant’s responsibility.
 So, what is evidence of a traumatic brain injury in a head injury claim?

-The best way to defeat that line of reasoning in a TBI case is to show, through objective evidence identified by cutting edge science, that your brain injury is in fact real.
+The best way to defeat that line of reasoning in a TBI case is to show, through objective evidence identified by cutting edge science, like what we have discussed from TBI assessments, that your brain injury is in fact real.

-Brain Injury Law of Seattle is one of a handful of law firms in the country that utilize these techniques to help our clients tangibly prove their case so they can get the medical treatment and compensation they need.
+Brain Injury Law of Seattle is one of a handful of law firms in the country that utilize TBI assessments and techniques to help our clients tangibly prove their case so they can get the medical treatment and compensation they need.

 Contact us today so that we can assist you in getting the compensation you need to recover damages and focus on your recovery.